fugue/regula/README.md

 Note that Regula requires Terraform 0.12+ in order to generate the JSON-formatted plan.

-### Windows
+#### Windows

 Because Regula uses a bash script to automatically generate a plan, convert it to JSON, and run the Rego validations, Windows users can instead manually run the steps that Regula performs.
 See those steps [here](#locally-producing-a-report-on-windows).
 Alternatively, you can run the script using [WSL](https://docs.microsoft.com/en-us/windows/wsl/about).

+### Running Regula with Docker

+Regula is available as a Docker image on DockerHub [here](https://hub.docker.com/r/fugue/regula).

+To run Regula on a CloudFormation template or Terraform plan file, use the following command:

+    docker run --rm -i fugue/regula < [IAC_TEMPLATE]

+`IAC_TEMPLATE` is the specific code file you want Regula to check.

+To run Regula on Terraform HCL files, use the following command:

+    docker run --rm --entrypoint regula \
+    --volume [HCL_DIRECTORY]:/workspace \
+    -e AWS_ACCESS_KEY_ID=XXXXXX \
+    -e AWS_SECRET_ACCESS_KEY=XXXXXX \
+    -e AWS_DEFAULT_REGION=xx-xxxx-x \
+    fugue/regula /workspace /opt/regula

+`HCL_DIRECTORY` is the location of the Terraform HCL files you want Regula to check.
+This command creates a volume for the Docker container to access these files, so that a Terraform plan file can be generated.

 ## Regula rules

-Regula rules are written in standard [Rego] and use a similar format to [Fugue Custom Rules].
+Regula rules are written in [Rego] and use the same format as [Fugue Custom Rules].
 This means there are (currently) two kinds of rules: simple rules and advanced rules.

+See the [rules](https://github.com/fugue/regula/tree/master/rules) directory for rules that apply to CloudFormation and Terraform.

 ### Simple rules